kalzira/DistributionShow.github.io/README.md

 ## Features

-#### Main
+**Main**

--Ability to leave answers and ask quiestions on the site -Ability to have two types of profiles: lawyer or user and customize it -View categories of questions
+- Ability to leave answers and ask quiestions on the site
+- Ability to have two types of profiles: lawyer or user and customize it
+- View categories of questions
--Search the quiestions with the search option
+- Search the quiestions with the search option
--Ability to create / edit / delete quiestions posts
+- Ability to create / edit / delete quiestions posts

-###Other
+**Other**

--View site news
+- View site news
--Simple and clear user-friendly interface -Multilanguage
+- Simple and clear user-friendly interface
+- Multilanguage
--Like posts
+- Like posts

 ---